Geography of Memphis, Tennessee: Aquifer

-Shelby County is located over four natural aquifers, one of which is recognized as the "Memphis sand aquifer" or simply as the "Memphis aquifer".
-This particular water source, located some 350 to 1100 ft (100 – 330 m) underground, is stated to contain more than 100 trillion gallons (380 km³) of water by Memphis Light, Gas, and Water, which draws, verifies the cleanliness of, and distributes the water to over 250,000 customers.
+Memphis and Shelby County are located over four natural aquifers, one of which is recognized as the "Memphis sand aquifer" or simply as the "Memphis aquifer".
+This particular water source, located some 350 to 1100 ft (100 – 330 m) underground, is stated to contain more than 100 trillion gallons (380 km3) of water by Memphis Light, Gas, and Water, which draws, verifies the cleanliness of, and distributes the water to over 250,000 customers.

 Furthermore, in the time since the tapping of the well in 1887, the aquifer has only descended 125 ft, suggesting a reliable water source in Memphis for years to come.

 Most Memphians recognize this as their primary water source, and take great regional pride in their possession of the aquifer.
 This includes protecting it against potential contaminants, as occurred in 2021 with the Byhalia Pipeline protests.
 Memphis water is notably soft, low in mineral content, and free of toxic substances.